hyanmandian/use-slots/README.md

 <div align="center">
-# use-slots
+<h1>use-slots 🧩</h1>

-> Slot placement for React.
+<p>Slot placement for React</p>
 </div>

 ## The Problem

-When you use [Compound Components Pattern]() you need to guarantee that the children you receive are the same as you expect and these children should follow some order, for example:
+When you use [Compound Components Pattern](https://kentcdodds.com/blog/compound-components-with-react-hooks) you need to guarantee that the children you receive are the same as you expect and these children should follow some order, for example:

 ```typescript
 import { Modal, ModalHeader, ModalBody } from "some-react-modal-lib";